Vervious/gpt/README.md

 ## Notes

+We start off by computing an additional loss at every layer, and then later appending it to the final loss.

 I suspect that additional noise will make training much worse... imagine a cryptographic notion, where I (the student) cannot distinguish between a correct answer and an incorrect answer, then of course, I cannot learn!
 Or, perhaps it takes many more samples for me to distinguish, then I will need substantially many more samples to learn, and perhaps this is compounded over time (not sure how the compounding works).
 So really, if we do introduce additional sources of loss, we should ensure that it is not noisy...

 Let's say we introduce some RL notion, then it had better not be noisy.
 A data point should only "count" if it is "highly likely" to be correct.
 Perhaps we should only make it count if the model itself is highly confident in its assessment, and also penalize confident assessments somehow (or perhaps we don't need to do this, because it is already penalized via the ground truth training data: if it is confidently wrong, then it pushes down the score of the true correct answer, which pushes up the loss).